 The NSOC Representative sits as the student representative on the New Student Orientation Committee, which oversees assignment of first-year students’ rotations and thesis lab choices.

 The GLDC Lunch Symposia is a student seminar series that gives IPiB students and postdocs the opportunity to present their research in a casual setting in front of their peers over lunch.
-The Lunch Symposia Chair prepares a schedule of student and outside speaker presenters each semester.
-Additionally, the Chair organizes practice preliminary exam lunches for second year students to gain practice and get feedback from their graduate student peers before their preliminary exam.
+The Lunch Symposia Chairs prepare a schedule of student and outside speaker presenters each semester.
+Additionally, the Chairs organize practice preliminary exam lunches for second year students to gain practice and get feedback from their graduate student peers before their preliminary exam.

 Student Invited Speaker Chair

 The SIS Chair coordinates the selection, invitation and visit of a seminar speaker to present as part of the program seminar series.
 During the fall semester of their term, the Chair collects speaker nominations and facilitates voting by IPiB students.
 Once a speaker is selected, the Chair formally invites the speaker and is involved in planning the details of the visit, including selecting a date, reserving the appropriate accommodations for the speaker (in collaboration with office staff), scheduling meetings with IPiB labs, and hosting a lunch, reception, and dinner with the speaker and graduate students.